gbdevproject/poc/README.md

       a) Proxy Design Pattern: A remote proxy provides a local representative for an object that resides in a different address space.
       b) Service Façade : A service façade component is used to abstract a part of the service architecture with negative coupling potential.

-Generate client jar from WSDL(SOAP WEBSERVICE)
+**Generate client jar from WSDL(SOAP WEBSERVICE)**
-   1. fasypay-webservice-client/wsdl/
+   1. fasypay-webservice-client/wsdl/MyWsdl.wsdl: Need to update this file and execute pom.xml under the same directory to generate the client jar from WSDL.